-RSS chief Mohan Bhagwat, other top RSS leaders join Twitter
+RSS chief Mohan Bhagwat joins Twitter to check impersonation

 Bhagwat has followed RSS after joining and amassed over 4,000 followers at the time of filing this report.

-All the organisation leaders joined Twitter between May-July 2019 and are yet to tweet.
-The official Twitter account of the RSS has over 1.3 million followers and has, till now, been the organisation's platform for releasing statements and updates.
+The RSS chief has not tweeted anything so far and follows just one account - the official handle of the RSS, which has over 1.3 million followers, and has, till now, been the organisation's platform for releasing statements and updates.